Chenxuan-XI/MiniRV-Pipe/README.md

 > Fmax is primarily limited by IF-stage PC increment logic and clocking constraints, validating the choice of a minimal, timing-friendly micro-architecture as a stable starting point for further exploration.

 ---

+This project prioritizes architectural clarity and timing awareness over feature completeness, and serves as a reference baseline for future high-frequency RTL exploration.